Discover the Hidden Gems Beyond Jancing Historic Trail + Taipingshan-Jialuo Lake Trail and More

 07:25 We arrived at the trailhead of Jancing Historic Trail.

 The first highlight starts even before the hike.
 When you arrive at the trailhead of Jancing Historic Trail, please stop at this sign to take a look.
 You will see all the famous mountains from Xueshan Range (Snow Mountain Range), like Mt.
 Dabajian and Mt.
 Xiaobajian, Mt.
-Pingtian (post coming soon), and of course, Snow Mountain.
+Pingtian, and of course, Snow Mountain.

 As expected, many tourists and hikers arrived at the trailhead.